Rebekah Cope, ViolinistClient Liaison

 Royal Northern College of Music, Northwestern School of Music, Northern Illinois University

 Everyone watches the Superbowl for the commercials, right?
 If you saw the Fiat 2015 Superbowl ad, you heard Rebekah’s solo violin.
 And so did 114.4 million other viewers.
 How’d she get that gig?
 By being amazingly talented.
 Rebekah has performed chamber and solo concerts across the U.S and Europe.
 In Chicago, Rebekah has performed Messiaen’s Quartet for the End of Time numerous times, including at the Chicago Cultural Center.
 Outside of QP, she is a founding member of the Musical Offering Piano Trio.
-Orchestrally, Rebekah has performed with the Elgin Symphony and Chicago Philharmonic, as well as the Bolshoi and San Francisco Ballet.
-Rebekah has also performed with artists such as the Beach Boys, Rod Stewart, Tony Bennett, and R. Kelly.
-And if the fact that Rebekah performed with R. Kelly doesn’t convince you of her classiness, her British accent will.
+Orchestrally, Rebekah has performed with Elgin Symphony and Chicago Philharmonic, as well as the Bolshoi and San Francisco Ballet.
+Rebekah has also performed with artists such as the Beach Boys, Rod Stewart, and Tony Bennett.
+Plus, she’s on faculty at Olivet Nazarene University as a violin and viola instructor.
 Originally from England, Rebekah has made Chicago her home since 2000.

 Rebekah’s teachers have included Yossi Zivoni, Gerardo Ribiero and Shmuel Ashkenasi, of the Vermeer Quartet.